Discover more from Alex Ewerlöf Notes

 Time-based SLIs consume the error budget based on the duration of bad time

 Do you want easy math?
-Time-based is easier in calculations.
+Time-based has easier in calculations.

 Do you want the SLI to map to the impact?
 Event-based is more accurate and maps better to the impact.
 It considers the impact of low/high load and spikes in the load.